Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Numerical Experiments

 Finally, we validated the Type I error rates and statistical power using simulated datasets, with results in Table \ref{tab}.
-In finite populations, all estimators exhibit relative conservatism, with Type I error rates strictly controlled below $0.05$; in infinite populations, they demonstrate consistency in error rate control.
-In terms of statistical power, $\widehat{\delta}_3$ and $\widehat{\beta}_T^{IR}$ yield comparable performance across all experimental configurations, irrespective of whether the population is finite or infinite.
+In the design-based setting, all estimators exhibit relative conservatism, with Type I error rates strictly controlled below $0.05$; in the model-based setup, they demonstrate consistency in error rate control.
+In terms of statistical power, $\widehat{\delta}_3$ and $\widehat{\beta}_T^{IR}$ yield comparable performance across all experimental configurations, irrespective of whether the framework is design-based or model-based.
 For control variates estimators, their power properties are consistent with theoretical predictions: \begin{itemize}[leftmargin=10pt]